Tom Ochiltree: Racing career

-Because he was still growing, Tom Ochiltree did not race at age two.
+Tom Ochiltree did not race at age two due to his continued growth.
 At three, he won in his career debut in a six-furlong race at Pimlico Racetrack.
 Two days later, he returned to win the third running of the Preakness Stakes, then run at a distance of 1 1/2 miles.
 He then finished third in the Belmont Stakes and Jersey Derby, and last in the Ocean Hotel Stakes.
 He was given some time off and was switched to trainer Anthony Taylor.
-Returning in October, he won the 2 1/2 mile Annual Stakes and the two mile Dixie Stakes before finishing third in the Breckenridge Stakes to Aristides, winner of the first Kentucky Derby.
+Returning in October, he won the 2 1/2 mile Annual Stakes and the two-mile Dixie Stakes before finishing third in the Breckenridge Stakes to Aristides, winner of the first Kentucky Derby.
 Tom Ochiltree finished 1875 with a record of four wins from nine starts and earnings of $6,150.

-At age four, Tom Ochiltree returned to trainer Walden and became one of the top handicap horses on the east coast.
+At age four, Tom Ochiltree returned to trainer Walden and became one of the top handicap horses on the East Coast.
 He won eight of ten starts, including the Baltimore Cup at 2 1/4 miles, the Jockey Club Handicap at two miles, the Centennial Stakes at 2 3/4 miles, the Monmouth Cup at 2 1/2 miles, Capital Stakes at three miles, Saratoga Cup at 2 1/4 miles, Maturity Stakes at three miles and the Centennial Cup at four miles.
 One of his few losses that year was to Parole in the 1 1/4-mile All Ages Sweepstakes, but he then beat Parole in the Saratoga Cup despite carrying 21 more pounds than his rival.

 At age 5, Tom Ochiltree won nine of 14 starts, also finishing second four times.
 His wins included the Westchester Cup at 2 1/4 miles, the Grand National Handicap at 2 1/4 miles, the All-Aged Stakes at 1 1/4 miles and a second Baltimore Cup at 2 1/4.
-He beat Parole in both the Grand National and All-Aged Stakes, carrying higher weight every time.
+He beat Parole in both the Grand National and All-Aged Stakes, carrying higher weights every time.

-At the same time Ten Broeck was winning all his races.
+At the same time, Ten Broeck was winning all his races.
 These two were then considered the best horses in the Union, with Parole a distant third.
 In those days, that could mean only one thing: a match race.